prateem/turing-machine/README.md

 turing-machine
 ==============

-Simplistic Turing Machine Builder.
-Extra credit project for the CSC236 course at University of Toronto.
+Simplistic Deterministic Turing Machine Builder.
+Extra credit project for CSC236 at the University of Toronto.